Optimal bounds for the colored Tverberg problem: The Configuration Space/Test Map scheme

-for which no $r$ images of disjoint simplices from the simplicial complex (join of discrete sets) $C_0 * C_1 * \dots * C_k $ intersect in~$\R^d$.
+for which every $r$ images of disjoint simplices from the simplicial complex (join of discrete sets) $C_0 * C_1 *\dots * C_k $ have empty intersection in~$\R^d$.
 (Compare \v{Z}ivaljevi\'c \cite[Sect.~11.4.2]{Ziv:handbook}.)

-The ``deleted joins'' configuration space/test map scheme now suggests to take a $r$-fold deleted join of this map $f$, where one has to take an $r$-fold $2$-wise deleted join in the domain and an $r$-fold $r$-wise deleted join in the range; cf.\ \cite[Chap.~6.3]{MatousekBZ:BU}.
-Thus we arrive at an equivariant map
+The ``deleted joins'' configuration space/test map scheme now suggests taking an $r$-fold deleted join of this map $f$, where one has to take an $r$-fold $2$-wise deleted join in the domain and an $r$-fold $r$-wise deleted join in the range; cf.\ \cite[Sect.~6.3]{MatousekBZ:BU}: